voltiso/mono/packages/transform/README.md

   (usually symbols out of scope) - this applies only to the _JSDoc_ inlining method (`1.`)

+⚠️ Currently only checks if type names are in scope - but does not check if the types are equal!

 # `@voltiso/transform/strip`

 Strip symbols such as asserts from production code.